Patent & Trademark Center

 3rd Floor, Bausch & Lomb Public Library Building

 The Chester F. Carlson Patent & Trademark Center is an official Patent and Trademark Depository Library, or Patent and Trademark Resource Center (PTRC).
 Many of the databases found in the Center are only available at the United States Patent and Trademark Office (USPTO), or other PTRCs.
-There are only four PTRCs in New York State, and 79 in the country.
+There are only five PTRCs in New York State, and 80 in the country.
 To learn more about the Patent and Trademark Depository Library program, visit the program's site here.

 The Center provides resources that help an inventor to: